ghc-proposals/ghc-proposals/proposals/0000-warn-noncanonical-monad-instance-by-default.md

 ## Effect and Interactions

-Once this proposal is implemented, people are more likely to notice non canonical definitions of `return` and fix them.
+Once this proposal is implemented, people are more likely to notice non canonical definitions of `return` and `mappend`.

 ## Costs and Drawbacks